yeguang-xue/yeguang-xue.github.io/cv.md

 ----

-1. **Y. Xue**, Y. Zhang, X. Feng, S. Kim, J. A. Rogers and Y. Huang, "A Theoretical Model of Reversible Adhesion in Shape Memory Surface Relief Structures and its Application in Transfer Printing," *Journal of the Mechanics and Physics of Solids* 77, 27-42 (2015).
+1. **Xue, Y.**, Zhang, Y., Feng, X., Kim, S., Rogers, J. A., & Huang, Y. (2015).
+A theoretical model of reversible adhesion in shape memory surface relief structures and its application in transfer printing. *Journal of the Mechanics and Physics of Solids*, 77, 27-42.
-2. Y. Zhang, R.C.
-Webb, H. Luo, **Y. Xue**, J. Kurniawan, N.H.
-Cho, S. Krishnan, Y. Li, Y. Huang and J.A.
-Rogers, "Theoretical and Experimental Studies of Epidermal Heat Flux Sensors for Measurements of Core Body Temperature," *Advanced Healthcare Materials* 5, 119-127 (2016).
+2. Zhang, Y., Chad Webb, R., Luo, H., **Xue, Y.**, Kurniawan, J., Cho, N. H., ... & Rogers, J. A. (2016).
+Theoretical and Experimental Studies of Epidermal Heat Flux Sensors for Measurements of Core Body Temperature. *Advanced healthcare materials*, 5(1), 119-127.